THE POWER SMOOTHIE

 Directions

 Sautee garlic, onion and chili in olive oil until golden in cast iron skillet.
 Add anchovy paste, tomatoes, olives, capers and tomato paste.
 Continue stirring over medium heat.
 Get your pasta cooked just right, we like it al dente, of course.
 Mix the pasta into the sauce and cook for a couple more minutes and serve hot.
 We like it with fresh ground black pepper and grated cheese.
-I’ll usually complement this meal with a Blue Paddle from
+I’ll usually complement this meal with a Blue Paddle from New Belgium Brewery, but occasionally I’ll have a Moretti or a Peroni for authenticity.

 No comments: